yfletberliac/adversarially-guided-actor-critic/README.md

 ## Acknowledgements

 The code is an adaptation of [Stable Baselines](https://github.com/hill-a/stable-baselines).
+Thank you to [@cibeah](https://github.com/cibeah) for the PyTorch implementation.